askoufis/clean-code-presentation/slides.md

 - Experimentation
 - Time pressure
-- The _Need for Speed_ ™️
+- The _Need for Speed_™️
 - Unfamiliarity with codebase/language
-- Neglect
+- Neglect/Code rot

 </v-clicks>

 <!--
-- Might've encountered dirty code before
+- Might've encountered dirty code before @
-- Hard to read, just visually
-- Hard to understand what it's doing
+- 1@2@3
-- Leads to difficulty when making changes
+- Leads to difficulty when making changes@
-- Ultimately the code is hard to maintain
+- Ultimately the code is hard to maintain@

 ## Causes

-- I've written dirty code before, and I probably still do, it's situational
+- I've written dirty code before, and I probably still do, it's very situational
-- Not all code has to be perfect
+- But in the end not all code has to be perfect
+- Plenty of reasons why dirty code might exist@
 - Test/experimental code that isn't going to be used for anything serious
-- Doesn't mean care shouldn't be taken, but no need to be pedantic
+- Doesn't mean care shouldn't be taken, but no need to be pedantic about code style or readability@
-- Deadlines
+- 2 deadlines @
-- Wanting to write the code quickly, even without a deadline
+- Wanting to write the code quickly, even without a deadline @
+- 4@
-- Unfamiliarity
+- 5
-- Neglect, code rot
+- AKA code rot
+- Code get outdated, it falls behind best practices
+- Our industry moves pretty fast
+- Common today may be old practice by tomorrow
-- A lot of old code will probably look bad to you, even if you wrote it
+- In fact, a lot of old code will probably look bad to you, even if you wrote it
 - If I looked at my own old code, I'd probably think it was dirty
-- This just means we've probably gotten better at writing code
+- This just means we've probably gotten better at writing code -->
-- Also, code trends change over time
-- Tomorrow might write some code a different way than today -->

 ---